sdaros/edgevault/README.md

 # Edgevault

-> Collocate your Pi in a wind turbine for fun and profit!
+> Host your Vaultwarden Server in a wind turbine for fun and profit!

 If you're the kind of person who,